Ayush7614/Upraised-Assignment/README.md

 - APIs

 ## Future Scope of this Project:
-* Creating a beautiful website and navbar
+* Creating a beautiful website and navbar.
-* View all the things what are doing this project and what is this
+* View all the things what are doing this project and what is this.
-* Adding more APIS we have also add option of True/False question with callung of APIS
+* Adding more APIS we have also add option of True/False question with calling of APIS.

 ## :running_man: How to run locally?